sumukus/Python-Identifiers/README.md

 # Python-Identifiers
 This is my first attempt to carry out the empirical study on python identifiers.
 I wanted to know how the identifiers name are used in the python code.
 What are the different lenghts of identifiers name used in python code?
 Is there any relevence between the repository name and the identifiers name used inside the repository?
+By the end of the work I wanted to have a dataset of python identifiers name which can be used by other researcher.

 # Dependencies Installation
 I have used spiral and spacy python3 package for my work.